Overview and Goals

 UNC Alcohol Research Center

-MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL ADDICTION
+MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL USE DISORDER

 The following Specific Aims guide and integrate the overall efforts of this ARC:

-- To disseminate information on alcohol to the public, youth, adolescents and health professionals.
+- To disseminate scientific information on alcohol to the public, youth, adolescents and health professionals.
 The ARC leads the state in alcohol education efforts.
 To have the greatest impact on health, the ARC informs practicing health professionals, health professional students and youth through specific curricula for each group.